TL;DR

 Open your Obsidian vault folder in Logseq as a new graph.
 Standard Markdown will render, but Obsidian-specific syntax like Dataview queries, callouts, and some plugin-specific markup will not work.
 YAML frontmatter will be converted to Logseq properties.
 The biggest adjustment is shifting from document-based thinking to block-based thinking — your long-form notes will appear as a single block unless you restructure them.

 Both apps can open the same folder of Markdown files simultaneously (though this is not officially recommended).
-Consider running both in parallel for two weeks to determine which paradigm — outliner or document — suits your thinking style before committing to one.
+Consider running both in parallel for two weeks to determine which approach — outliner or document — suits your thinking style before committing to one.

 Winner